 Croup (laryngotracheobronchitis) is an inflammation of the windpipe (trachea) and voice box (larynx) typically caused by a contagious viral infection that causes cough, a loud squeaking noise (stridor), and sometimes difficulty with breathing in (inspiration).

 Croup is caused by a viral infection that leads to swelling of the lining of the airways, particularly the area just below the voice box (larynx).
-Parainfluenza virus is the most common cause, but croup can be caused by other viruses, such as the respiratory syncytial virus or an influenza virus.
+Parainfluenza viruses are the most common cause, but croup can be caused by other viruses, such as respiratory syncytial virus (RSV—see Respiratory Syncytial Virus) or an influenza virus.
 Croup caused by an influenza virus may be particularly severe and may occur in a broader age range of children.

-The worst of the symptoms usually lasts 3 to 5 days, and the cough continues but changes to a looser-sounding cough.
+The worst of the symptoms usually lasts 3 to 4 days, and the cough continues but changes to a looser-sounding cough.
 This change can cause concern for parents who think the infection has moved to the chest.
 However, it is the normal progression of the illness.

 X-rays of the neck and chest help the doctor make a definitive diagnosis.

-Mildly ill children may be cared for at home and usually recovers in 3 to 4 days.
+Mildly ill children may be cared for at home and usually recover in 3 to 4 days.
 The child should be made comfortable, given plenty of fluids, and allowed to rest because fatigue and crying can worsen the condition.
 Home humidifying devices (for example, cool-mist vaporizers or humidifiers) may reduce drying of the upper airways and ease breathing.
 The humidity can be raised quickly by running a hot shower to steam up the bathroom.
-Carrying the child outside to breathe cold night air also may open the airways significantly.
+Carrying the child outside to breathe cold night air or to the kitchen to breathe cold air from the freezer also may open the airways significantly.

-Children who have increasing or continuing difficulty in breathing, rapid heart rate, fatigue, or bluish skin discoloration need to be given oxygen, as well as fluids by vein.
-Doctors usually treat the child with epinephrine given in a nebulizer and corticosteroids given by mouth or injection.
+Children who have increasing or continuing difficulty in breathing, rapid heart rate, fatigue, dehydration, or bluish skin discoloration need to be given oxygen, as well as fluids by vein.
+Doctors usually treat children with epinephrine given in a nebulizer and corticosteroids given by mouth or injection.
 These drugs help shrink swollen tissue in the airways.
-Children who improve with these treatments may be sent home, although children with more severe cases should remain in the hospital.
+Children who improve with these treatments may be sent home, but children who are very ill should remain in the hospital.